yezz123/authx/docs/faq.md

 ## How Did You Manage AuthX?

 I use Trello Cards to Manage my work, check it here [https://trello.com/b/0NNZMP8T/authx](https://trello.com/b/0NNZMP8T/authx).

-## Supporting Other Database Provider & ORM?

-Until now, AuthX support only MongoDB, but I will work to support other database providers and ORM in the future, and I will try to provide a way to integrate Piccolo ORM also in the future.

 ## How to Support Project?